Cost of LivingUpdated May 2026

 Premium pricing in Boise doesn't always mean better quality — verify that you're paying for substance, not just branding.

-Rent Prices costs in Boise have been trending upward over the past 12-24 months.
-The primary drivers in Boise: rising labor costs (minimum wage increases and competition for skilled workers), supply chain normalization still adding 5-8% to material costs, and strong demand from population growth.
+Rent Prices in Boise have been relatively stable over the past 12-24 months.
+The primary drivers in Boise: stabilizing supply chains, increased competition among providers, and moderate demand growth.
 Looking ahead, Boise's stable population dynamics indicate moderate price evolution, though national factors like interest rates and regulatory changes could shift the picture.

 The Bottom Line

-The bottom line on rent prices in Boise: you're looking at $1,137 to $3,411 $/mo, which is 14% above the national average — expect to pay a premium, but also expect higher quality and more options.
+The bottom line on rent prices in Boise: you're looking at $1,085 to $2,097 $/mo, which is roughly in line with national averages — no surprises, no bargains.
 The smartest move: get at least 3 estimates from different professionals, compare not just price but reputation and guarantees, and budget 15-20% above your best estimate for contingencies.
 This page is updated quarterly with the latest available data from federal sources.

 Compare Boise with Other Cities